singularityware/singularityware.github.io/pages/docs/user-docs/action-build.md

 ```
 You can convert the three supported container formats using any combination.

 Use care when converting writable ext3 images or sandbox directories to the default squashfs file format.
-If changes were made to the writable container before conversion, there is no record of those changes in the Recipe file rendering your container non-reproducible.
-It is a best practice to build your immutable production containers directly from a Recipe file instead.
+If changes were made to the writable container before conversion, there is no record of those changes in the Singularity recipe file rendering your container non-reproducible.
+It is a best practice to build your immutable production containers directly from a Singularity recipe file instead.

-## Building containers from Recipe files
+## Building containers from Singularit recipe files
-Of course, Recipe files can be used as the target when building a container.
-For detailed information on writing Recipe files, please see [the Container Recipes docs](docs-recipes).
+Of course, Singularity recipe files can be used as the target when building a container.
+For detailed information on writing Singularity recipe files, please see [the Container Recipes docs](docs-recipes).

-Let's say you already have the following Recipe file called `Singularity`, and you want to use it to build a container.
+Let's say you already have the following container recipe file called `Singularity`, and you want to use it to build a container.

 ```
 BootStrap: docker